siainc/SIAEnumerator/README.md

 # SIAEnumerator

 SIAEnumerator is utility for enumerator.
-You can code using ruby-like methods.
+You can code using ruby-like or swift-like methods.

 ## Usage